 The product can be paired with 56C through 286TC NEMA motors.

 Electric motors are used in a wide variety of applications, with most of them requiring a brake.
 With KEB’s history, experience, and reputation of supplying the highest quality of brakes we are confident that we can find the brake for your application.
+Local design and production capabilities have allowed us to help motor manufacturers by offering better quality products with shorter leadtimes.

 Even if you have a custom application requiring a different brake style (permanent magnet or power on brake) – feel free to contact us and one of our Engineers will take a look and specify the correct brake for your application.